ikonny/lumberjack/README.md

 TODO
 ----
-* Create makefile (or whatever MINGW32 uses)
 * JetGetDatabaseFileInfo before opening
 * Check log format for pending to apply logs, e.g. to see if there are any issues with the version or similar
-* Create documentation on pitfalls to avoid and typical resolution for errors

 ESE database compatibility
 ==========================